 For many, the United Arab Emirates is not just a country but also an El Dorado for good fortunes and great wealth.
-Dubai is home to ex-pats worldwide, more than its very own citizens.
+Dubai is home to more expats worldwide than its own citizens.
 A country that bestows upon everyone who calls it home equality of living is unparalleled.
-It is due to the benevolence of its rulers who consider tolerance, universal brotherhood, and happiness as the fundamental ethos of good governance.
+This is due to the benevolence of its rulers, who consider tolerance, universal brotherhood, and happiness the fundamental ethos of good governance.

 Gurudwara Dubai

 The Gurudwara Nanak Durbar is a vast structure with three basement levels for free car parking.
 The ground-level construction begins with imposing teak wood doors.
 The ground level contains the “Langar” area where the food is served.
 Attached is a world-class kitchen with automated “Chapattis (Indian Wheat bread)” making machines.
 These machines can churn out 1000 chapattis every hour.
 There is also a dough mixing machine.
-The most important thing, however, is that the Gurudwara Nanak Durbar, Dubai is the first Gurudwara in the world to be certified with ISO22000.
+The most important thing, however, is that the Gurudwara Nanak Durbar, Dubai, is the first Gurudwara in the world to be certified with ISO22000.
 ISO22000 is given to food safety management.
-This also shows that the management team of Gurudwara is fully committed to the safety of the food being served.
+This also shows that Gurudwara’s management team is fully committed to food safety.
 The highest hygiene and safety practices are followed inside the kitchen, raw material storage, and serving.
 The Langar Hall, the main dining area, is on the same level.
 Although it is traditional to sit down and eat as most “Sangat (people who visit the temple)” do, there are many chairs and tables for old people and people with challenges.

 As the food is continually served, the dining area is always cleaned.
 The Sikh Gurudwara in Dubai has deployed a separate company for only cleaning.
 The Sikh religion believes in free service to the Sikh temple called “Karseva.”
 Owing to this belief, many visitors also see cleaning, cutting vegetables, and serving food.